fuzzitdev/jsfuzz/README.md

 ## Contributions

-Contributions are welcome!:) There are still a lot of things to improve,test and features to add.
+Contributions are welcome!:) There are still a lot of things to improve, and tests and features to add.
 We will slowly post those in the issues section.
 Before doing any major contribution please open an issue so we can discuss and help guide the process before any unnecessary work is done.